Reports to: Vice President, Technical Operations

 - Strong productivity/organizing/planning skills with the ability to manage projects and meet deadlines.
 Demonstrates effective use of time and handles multiple projects simultaneously

-- Demonstrates a sense of urgency, proactive thinking, and productivity in a fast-paced, innovative and team-oriented environment.
+- Demonstrates a sense of urgency, leadership skills, proactive thinking, and productivity in a fast-paced, innovative and team-oriented environment.

 - Ability to travel approximately 20% [domestic and international]